If you’re a fan of my red lentil curry (RPL’s most popular recipe!), allow me to introduce you to its ultra cool cousin—creamy cabbage curry.

 Ingredients

-• Kosher salt and black pepper (see Note 2)
+- Diamond Crystal kosher salt and freshly cracked black pepper (see Note 2)

 Instructions

-• Heat the oil in a 12-inch sauté pan over medium-high for a few minutes, or until shimmering.
-Add the garlic and serrano pepper and stir very frequently for 30 to 60 seconds until fragrant (you don’t want the garlic to brown).
+- Heat the oil in a 12-inch sauté pan over medium-high for a few minutes, or until shimmering.
+Add the garlic and serrano pepper and stir very frequently for 30 to 60 seconds until fragrant (don't let the garlic brown).

-• To the cabbage, add the tomato paste-spice mixture.
+- To the cabbage, add the tomato paste-spice mixture.
 Stir very frequently for 2 minutes, coating the tomato paste into the cabbage.
-If things start to dry out, deglaze the pan with a splash of water.
-Add the fresh tomatoes and cook for 4 to 5 minutes, or until the tomatoes have softened and almost melted into the cabbage.
+If it dries out, add a splash of water.
+Add the tomatoes and cook for 4 to 5 minutes, or until softened and almost melting into the cabbage.

-• Remove from the heat.
+- Remove from the heat.
 Stir in the garam masala, several squeezes of lime juice, and the chopped cilantro.
 Season to taste with salt or more lime juice as desired.
-If possible, rest for 5 to 10 minutes to allow flavors to meld.

 Notes